I am pleased to announce the publication of my new book of poetry, The Pear Tree: elegy for a farm (MoonPath Press, Jan. 1, 2024), available now.

 -from the catalog

 If you took my poetry-writing class, Writing Your Memorable Poem, last year, it was the foundation for much of the content here.
-I’m looking forward to great discussions!
+I’m looking forward to great discussions (and, yes, there will be suggestions for writers).
 The class meets from 1:00 – 3:00 on 4 Fridays, beginning May 24.
 Follow this link to see CRI’s website and find the listing of all their spring courses.
-Very affordable!
+A variety of topics, and very affordable!

 Bethany Reid is a poet, writer, editor, and writing coach.
 She has an MFA in poetry and a PhD in American Literature from the University of Washington.
 For almost thirty years, she taught composition, American literature, and Creative Nonfiction at Everett Community College and elsewhere in the greater Seattle region.